A student is subject to probation as soon as his/her graduate cumulative GPA falls below 2.500.

 A student who has been dismissed may, after a period of time, petition for reinstatement.
 The petition, addressed to the dean of the college, would provide information that would demonstrate a change in the student’s circumstances to an extent that would support successful completion of the student’s degree program.
 The dean’s decision, based upon the merits of the petition and the recommendation of program director, may, if favorable, stipulate conditions of reinstatement.
 The dean has the discretion to reject the recommendation for reinstatement.

 If you were previously enrolled in a graduate program in the College of Science and Health but have not been in attendance for a period of one calendar year or longer, but not more than four calendar years, you must complete a readmission application with the Office of Graduate Admission.
-(If more than four years have elapsed since you have been in attendance, you must file a new application.)
+(If more than four calendars years have elapsed since you have been in attendance, you must file a new standard application.)
 The application must be submitted at least two weeks prior to the day of registration for the term in which you expect to resume your studies.
 Official copies of transcripts recording scholastic work taken while not enrolled at DePaul University must be submitted.
 As a policy, students are held to the degree requirements that are in force at the time of readmission.

 In general, it is not encouraged that students seek to transfer in credit for the Master of Science in Science Education (MSSE) program.
 In exceptional cases, a maximum of eight quarter hours (or six semester system hours) may be transferred from another institution or program to count toward the graduate degree.
-Requests to transfer courses must be approved by the program director.
+Requests to transfer courses must be approved by the program director and associate dean for graduate studies.
 Transfer credit can only be awarded for graduate level coursework which has not counted toward the completion of a degree at DePaul or any other institution.
 Students may not substitute any other course for the capstone requirement.

 No undergraduate-level courses or credit may count toward MSSE graduate course requirements.